 Christmas celebrations in Argentina start from the beginning of December.
-Locals decorate a Christmas tree and string up lights on December 8th (on the Fiesta de la Virgen), and from this day holiday activities begin, culminating on Christmas Eve.
+Locals decorate a Christmas tree and string up lights on December 8th (on the Fiesta de la Virgen), and from this day, holiday activities begin, culminating on Christmas Eve.
 Instead of parties, Argentines prefer modest home celebrations and compulsory attendance at the church mass.
-Christmas in Argentina and in Buenos Aires, in particular, is a family holiday.
+Christmas in Argentina and Buenos Aires, in particular, is a family holiday.
 Usually, all family members meet at 10 pm to have Nochebuenа or Holy Supper.

 The Christmas table traditionally includes ensalada de lechuga y tomate (salade) and Argentine asado (marinated turkey).
 One of the most popular Christmas desserts in Argentina is called torta negra galesa—a fruitcake with fruit, nuts, and whiskey.
 At 12 am people solemnly raise glasses of champagne called fizzy or cider, and set off firecrackers or sparklers.
 Fireworks can be seen and heard everywhere.
 Launching fire paper balls, called globos, into the sky is a purely Argentine Christmas tradition, making winter one of the best times to visit Argentina.

 How to say Merry Christmas in Argentina?